-combined to assign impact significance in one of the following categories:
+Magnitude (high medium, low) combined with sensitivity (high, medium, low) have been combined to assign impact significance in one of the following categories:

-- Critical: These effects represent key factors in the decision-making process.
-They are generally, but not exclusively, associated with impacts where mitigation is not practical or would be ineffective. - Major: These effects are likely to be important considerations but where mitigation may be effectively employed such that resultant adverse effects are likely to have a Moderate or Slight significance.
+Critical: These effects represent key factors in the decision-making process.
+They are generally, but not exclusively, associated with impacts where mitigation is not practical or would impacts where mitigation is not practical or would be ineffective.

+- Major: These effects are likely to be important considerations but where mitigation may be effectively employed such that resultant adverse effects are likely to have a Moderate or Slight significance. - Moderate: These effects, if adverse, while important, are not likely to be key decision-making issues. - Minor: These effects may be raised but are unlikely to be of importance in the decision-making process.